TEACHING

 - technology and governance

-Attuned to their differences, she aims to help them achieve mutual learning by drawing on their diversity and experiences.
-She aspires to promote in her students what she calls “administrative intelligence,” defined as the ability to understand how public administration works in other countries and as the ability to objectively assess from a comparative perspective how public administration in one’s own country or community works.
+Most of Aoki’s teaching in the past decade has taken place in international settings where students and participants (many of whom are civil and public servants) come from a variety of cultural and administrative backgrounds.
+Attuned to their differences, she aspires to promote in her students what she calls “administrative intelligence,” defined as the ability to understand how public administration works in other countries and as the ability to objectively assess from a comparative perspective how public administration in one’s own country or community works.